korotashv/CISC-121-Project/README.md

 ### Summary of Results
 All tested cases passed.
 Valid playlists were sorted correctly using the custom Merge Sort implementation, including all supported sorting keys and both sorting orders.
 Edge cases were handled properly, invalid input produced clear error messages, and the GUI features behaved as expected.
 The app remained stable during testing and did not crash.

-Screenshots of successful runs, error handling, and interface features are included in this repository as additional evidence of testing and verification.

-10. ## Author & Acknowledgment
+## Author & Acknowledgment
- I, Victor korotash made this hugging face app with the help of ChatGPT.
-I did a lot of brainstorming by hand, then resorted to chatgpt to explain the things i was not able to solve on my own.
-Moving through this assignment I did not blatantly rely on ai, and always reviewed what it suggested for me to add or improve before commiting the changes.
-Some of the ideas I had on my own, and some the ai suggested to improve my chance of a high grade. for example i wanted there to be a song bank, and chat gpt helped implement a randomizer so the same songs dont come again and again.
+ I, Victor Korotash created this hugging face app with the help of ChatGPT.
+I used ChatGPT as a support tool for brainstorming, debugging, and improving explanations when I got stuck.
+All final decisions, testing, and submitted content were reviewed by me before inclusion in the project.
+Some of the ideas I had on my own, and some were suggested by the AI.
+For example, I wanted there to be a song bank, and ChatGPT helped implement a randomizer so the same songs do not repeat.